 This partnership aims to make high-quality dental care accessible globally, especially in the track star’s home country of Jamaica.

 Bolt is the only sprinter to win Olympic 100 metres and 200 meters medals at three consecutive Olympics 2008,2012 and 2016, and is now sprintRay’s Global Ambassador for the next half-decade.

-Bolt and Sprintway are working in tandem with the Jamaica Dental Association to invest in an Initiative supported by SprintRay,” aimed at the easy access of digital dentistry to individuals residing in jamaica.
+Bolt and Sprintway are working in tandem with the Jamaica Dental Association to invest in an Initiative supported by SprintRay,” aimed at the easy access to digital dentistry to individuals residing in Jamaica.

 Bolt alongside doctors and industry leaders attended SprintRay’s inaugural 3D Next summit last week in Miami Florida, and also participated as a Keynote Speaker.

 The fastest man in the world as its brand ambassador is not the only thing SprintRay introduced this month.

 The MedTech startup also launched its ProCure 2, as the latest item in what Sprintwat tags